Frequently asked questions

 I’m a student enrolled full-time but won’t be on campus; what testing do I have to do?

 Undergraduate and graduate students who are enrolled full-time but won’t be on campus do not have to be tested.
 However, if you have to come to campus for any purpose you must get tested and have a negative result within three days in advance of your visit.
 Students who are not participating in regular testing but need to go to campus should get a self-swab test kit at MUB 213.

 What if I had COVID within the past 90 days?

 A positive test exempts you from additional testing for 90 days from your time of illness unless you become ill.
 You do not, and should not, attempt to try to test negative after a positive.
-Please fax your positive test result to Dr. Peter Degnan, medical director at Health & Wellness, at (603) 862-4259 if you haven’t already done so.
+Please upload your positive test result.

 How will I get my test results?